Blue Fin Tuna is very exciting fishery

 Programme held by @thunnusuk

-it is my hope that I may be apart of this tagging programme.
+we are lucky enough to be apart of this tagging programme.